-Interested in applying?
-You should then do the following:
+Interested in applying to Fly Your Thesis!
+2021?
+You should then do the following steps:

-- Identify and consult the endorsing professor or academic, who preferably should be your thesis or project supervisor.
+- Identify and speak to the endorsing professor or academic supervisor who should preferably be your thesis or project supervisor.

-- Define your project, discuss it and try to find references in the scientific literature about similar research projects.
+- Form a team of minimum four students who fulfil the eligibility criteria and have an interest in working in a team as an integral part of their university syllabus.
+Define your project, discuss it and try to find references in the scientific literature about similar research projects.

-- Write a letter of intent following the template to be found under the documents links.
+- Write an experiment proposal following the experiment proposal form.
 Please follow closely the instructions below.

-- Ask your endorsing professor or academic to write a formal letter of endorsement in which he shows his support to all the team members and your proposed project.
-More specifically, the endorsing professor or academic should clearly state in this letter that he supports the students’ application and that he accepts responsibility for their Fly Your Thesis project.
+- Ask your endorsing professor or academic to write a formal letter of endorsement in which he/ she pledges his/her support to all the team members as well as your proposed project.
+More specifically, the endorsing professor or academic supervisor should clearly state that he/ she supports the students’ application and that he/ she accepts responsibility for their Fly Your Thesis! project.

-The letter of intent must also explain the relevance of zero-g in your project, particularly the relevance of parabolic flights as a means to achieve your scientific research objectives.
-It should be noted that parabolic flights do not only offer zero-g; they also offer a sequence of different gravity levels (0 – 1 – 2 g) that can be used during your experiment.
+The experiment proposal must also explain the relevance of microgravity to the project and, more particularly, the relevance of parabolic flights as a means to achieve your scientific research objectives.
+It should be noted that parabolic flights are not limited to offer microgravity; they offer a range of gravity levels, from 10-2 to 1.8 g, where your experiment will be exposed to and, which could also be used for your experiment.